 • Immediate and deep feelings of anxiety after being around a situation or object

-• Having anxiety over an object or situation without any way to change it
+• Having anxiety or fears over an object or situation without any way to change it

-There are multiple kinds of phobias that include fear of certain spaces, animals, objects, or situations.
-However, all phobias can greatly affect someone’s life by being unable to control a feeling of panic.
+There are multiple kinds of phobias, including fear of certain spaces, animals, objects, or situations.
+However, all phobias can greatly affect someone’s life, as they are unable to control a feeling of panic

 Separation Anxiety Disorder